lijie-hu/FViT/README.md

 This is the code implementation for the paper *Improving Interpretation Faithfulness for Vision Transformers* published at ICML 2024 Spotlight.

+<b style="color: #C00000">This is the original version of the code, the latest version is currently being organized.</b>

 ## Environment Setup
 Please set up the environment following `env.yaml` by using conda.
 After that, please clone https://github.com/openai/guided-diffusion and put it in the same directory as this repo.
 Note that we leverage the pre trained diffusion model of `256x256 diffusion (not class conditional): 256x256_diffusion_uncond.pt`.